nauam/Courses/docs/learning/howto/passing-variables.md

 ### Job Step Types
 There are two types of Job Steps.
 - **Node Steps**: These are steps that are run against every node associated with this job.
-- **Workflow Steps**: These steps are run from the QW Control server without being associated to a specific node.
+- **Workflow Steps**: These steps are run from the Rundeck server without being associated to a specific node.

 This is important to keep in mind because when a job is run against more than one node a variable may have multiple entries, one for each node it was run against.